madmoizo/utililib/README.md

 # Browser support

 This library targets modern browsers, as in Chrome, Firefox, Safari, and other browsers that use those engines, such as Edge.
-IE is not supported.
-If you have to target much older versions of those browsers, you can still use a transpiler.
+If you have to target much older versions of those browsers, use a transpiler.

 # Changes